SidharthMudgil/competitive-programming/ANDROID.md

 > **test** Contains unit tests that can run locally on JVM.

 ### What to test
-1. Unit Test
+> Unit Test:
-  - ViewModels, Presenters, Repositories, UseCases, Utility Classes.
+>  - ViewModels, Presenters, Repositories, UseCases, Utility Classes.
-  - Normal Cases, Edge Cases, Boundry Conditions.
+>  - Normal Cases, Edge Cases, Boundry Conditions.
+>

-2. UI Test
+> UI Test:
-  - Screen UI tests such as Clicking of buttons, and typing in forms.
+>  - Screen UI tests such as Clicking of buttons, and typing in forms.
-  - User flow tests or navigation test.
+>  - User flow tests or navigation test.